wheelercj/note-splitter/docs/dev-env.md

 * when a new Python module is added
   * add its name to the list in docs/modules.rst
   * while in the project’s root folder, use this command to automatically generate an rst file for the new module: `sphinx-apidoc -o docs src/note_splitter -e`
+* when bumping the app's version: search the entire project for the version to change because it is in multiple places

 ## distribution